ark-lang/ark/CONTRIBUTING.md

 * felixangell
 * vnev

-who will merge it if it's up to standard.
+who will merge it if it's up to standard, i.e follows these guidelines.

 ## Proposing a feature or change
 If you want to have a say in the language, feel free to